 Could Obama Have Closed Guantanamo Bay On Day 1?
-Probably Not

 During an appearance this week in Cleveland, President Obama addressed what he's learned since he became president, and what he'd change.
 His answer: “I think I would’ve closed Guantanamo on the first day.”
 Instead of thinking about the would, the president might want to instead consider the could.
 Could Obama have closed Gitmo?
 Realistically, there are some big challenges that would have put a stop to that.